As of April this year, Amazon Alexa is HIPAA-compliant. And as the healthcare industry continues to embrace AI technology, the implications are huge.

-Alan Stein, Vice President of Saxony’s Healthcare practice, says that AI and smart speakers like Alexa have the potential to make a revolutionary impact on clinical decision-making.
+Alan Stein, Vice President at Saxony Partners, says that AI and smart speakers like Alexa have the potential to make a revolutionary impact on clinical decision-making.

 “One of the most significant breakdowns in quality of care is the continuity of information between the provider and the patient,” Stein said.
 “Smart speakers can improve follow up care because they make it easier for the patient to engage with their healthcare providers regularly.
 The data smart speakers can capture gives diagnostics and treatment decisions a head start.”

 Ordinarily it would be impossible for healthcare providers to constantly capture accurate data that exists outside the four walls of their facilities.
 But smart speakers allow patients to provide more information from the comfort of their own homes, without the limitations of business hours.

 Since smart speakers like Alexa obtain data in real time as the patient experiences symptoms or makes progress after a health procedure, they empower healthcare providers with more complete information that can in turn allow them to treat patients more effectively.

 Stein explained that smart speaker technology specifically benefits underserved patients in remote rural locations.